 The following Delta Electronics products are affected:

-- InfraSuite Device Master: Versions prior to 1.0.7
+- InfraSuite Device Master: Versions 1.0.7 and prior

-Piotr Bazydlo (@chudypb) of Trend Micro’s Zero Day Initiative reported these vulnerabilities to CISA.
+hir0ot and Piotr Bazydlo (@chudypb) working with Trend Micro Zero Day Initiative reported these vulnerabilities to CISA.

 CISA reminds organizations to perform proper impact analysis and risk assessment prior to deploying defensive measures.